ertugrulgaripardic/Spring-Boot-Rest-Api-MySql/README.md

     - Create a new MySQL database.
     - Update the `application.properties` file with your MySQL database credentials.

-4. Build and run the project:
+4. Build and run the project
     ```bash
     mvn clean install
     mvn spring-boot:run